If you need an urgent appointment within 48 hours, please call our office.

 Because ankle pain can occur from something as simple as a little overuse, all the way up to a bone fracture, it isn’t something you should ignore.
-With the help of the leading podiatry team at InStride Family Foot Care in Concord and Charlotte, North Carolina, you can undergo comprehensive diagnostic testing and personalized treatment for your ankle pain.
+With the help of the leading podiatry team at InStride Family Foot Care in Salisbury, Albemarle, Concord, Matthews, Wake Forest, and Monroe, as well as the two clinics in Charlotte, North Carolina, you can undergo comprehensive diagnostic testing and personalized treatment for your ankle pain.
 Don’t delay another day.
-Schedule a visit at any office through the website or over the phone to meet the best podiatrists in North Carolina.
+Schedule a visit at any office through the website or over the phone.

 Your lower leg bones, connective tendons and ligaments, nerves, and muscles, to name a few components, all come together in your ankle joint.
 Together, these components absorb shock, help you push off when you walk or run, and support your entire body weight.